 Good ethical practice and data management are of crucial importance at all stages of a research project and several things need to be considered.
-The 'Scientific Integrity @SHE' group ensures up to date information and resources for SHE researchers on issues related to research ethics, data management, open access and FAIR science through up to date information on the 'Scientific Integrity Roadmap' on the SHE website (launch: March 2023).
+The 'Scientific Integrity @SHE' group ensures up to date information and resources for SHE researchers on issues related to research ethics, data management, open access and FAIR science through up to date information on the 'Scientific Integrity @SHE Roadmap' on the SHE website.
+Consult the Scientific Integrity webpages on the SHE website for more detailed information and guidance on these issues.
 In addition to that, workshops in relation to Scientific Integrity topics are organized each academic year.
-Renée Stalmeijer is the Scientific Integrity @SHE contact person.
+Renée Stalmeijer, Felicitas Biwer, Emmaline Brouwer and Diana Dolmans are member of the Scientific Integrity @SHE group.

 SHE considers scientific integrity as a core value of responsible research conduct.
 All PhD candidates sign the Netherlands Code of Conduct for Research Integrity upon the start of their project.
 In addition, PhD candidates and supervisors are encouraged to consult the FHML webpage of scientific integrity, where they can find the MUMC+ Research Code, which was developed in line with the Netherlands Code of Conduct for Research Integrity and the UM Integrity Code of Conduct.
-The MUMC+ Platform Scientific Integrity can be consulted; the SHE representative of this platform is Karen Könings.

 The webpage furthermore contains a comprehensive overview of issues to consider regarding scientific integrity.
 It includes information on what to do and links to available websites/tools.
 The aim of this overview is not only to abide by the principles set out in the MUMC+ Research Code but also to engage in a broader dialogue about scientific integrity and good practice in research.
 The overview can be used for all involved in research, and has also been designed for use by supervisors and PhD candidates at the start of a PhD trajectory, for discussion throughout the project and during the annual assessments.